-Another way to create highly personalized experiences is to create compelling and relevant content and experiences that stay with the customer through their whole journey.
-86% of marketing executives agree creating a cohesive customer journey is an important marketing approach for landing sales.
+Another way to create a highly personalized customer experience is to create compelling and relevant content and experiences that stay with the customer through their whole journey.
+86% of marketing executives agree that creating a cohesive customer journey is an important marketing approach for landing sales.

-Marriott takes a very innovative approach to creating insanely personalized experiences.
+Marriott takes a very innovative approach to creating a personalized client experience.
 The chain recently created virtual reality pods.
 With Oculus Rift headsets or smartphones, customers can virtually step right into other Marriott properties, experience the views, and make a reservation on the spot.

-We touched briefly on the importance of having quality data about your customers to personalize your messages in Chapter 1, but since data is such a large part of successful digital marketing, let’s use this chapter to delve a little deeper.
+We touched briefly on the importance of having quality data about your customers to personalize your messages, but, since data is such a large part of successful digital marketing, it’s important to delve a little deeper.

-45% of marketers believe that data is the most underutilized asset in marketing and 78% of the marketers surveyed say that they feel pressure to become more data-driven.
+40% of brands are now planning to expand their data-based marketing budgets.
+88% of marketers surveyed use data from third parties to improve their knowledge about clients.
 In today’s world, using data correctly can mean the difference between driving significant growth and revenue or risk becoming obsolete.

 One reason travel and hospitality agencies may underutilize data is that it requires time to understand and can be difficult to access for many marketers.

 When it comes to data capture and integrations, there’s a multitude of tools with varying degrees of complexity and cost.
 Any digital marketer may struggle to find the best fit.
-The truth is, since travel and hospitality companies are engaging with people through so many different channels, it’s likely you may use more than one tool or third-party app or integration that includes data and analytics and works with the other tools you use like your CRM, your email service provider, your reservations portal, your website, and more.
+Since travel and hospitality companies are engaging with people through so many different channels, it’s likely you may use more than one tool or third-party app or integration that includes data and analytics and works with the other tools you use, like your CRM, your email service provider, your reservations portal, your website, and more.
 When determining what the best fit is for your team, things to look for might include:

 The data you gain can instantly inform you about what a customer prefers, help automate processes, and enable you to make more strategic marketing decisions.

-An incredibly aspirational, if not even magical example is Disney with their MyMagic+ technology.
+An incredibly aspirational example is Disney with their MyMagic+ technology.
 With MyMagic+ technology, guests can enjoy a personalized experience by securing FastPasses/booking ride times, making restaurant reservations, purchasing park-related merchandise, getting instant access to photos, opening their hotel room, and more.
 Not only does this technology provide guests with a convenient and highly-personalized experience, but it also stores data about each customer, so Disney can further improve their experience.
-It’s awesome.

 Utilizing software and technology to collect data goes a long way in the travel and tourism industry regarding creating the right marketing content, personalizing the experiences of customers, and improving marketing operations.

-Imagine if you walked into a McDonald’s in another state, and you didn’t see any golden arches, cups weren’t branded, there was no such thing a “kid’s meal,” and their main burger was called a “Giant Mac.”
-It’s safe to say you’d be pretty confused.
+Imagine if you walked into a McDonald’s in another state and you didn’t see any golden arches, cups weren’t branded, there was no such thing as a “kid’s meal,” and their main burger was called a “Giant Mac.”
+This would probably be a confusing experience.

 Companies, large and small, secure customers by creating specific guidelines that help keep their brand consistent, recognizable, and, ultimately, trustworthy.
-Of course, with a large food chain like McDonald’s, they maintain consistency with everything from their copywriting to the temperature of their Diet Coke and everything in between.
-Take a nod from the fast-food behemoth and take control of all the aspects of your brand to deliver the consistent and stellar experiences consumers desire and expect.
+With a large food chain like McDonald’s, they maintain consistency with everything from their copywriting to the temperature of their Diet Coke and everything in between.
+Take note from the fast-food giant and take control of all the aspects of your brand to deliver the consistent and stellar experiences consumers desire and expect.